 The family violence of Parashat Vayeshev is startling and disturbing.
-How can one brother think of killing another brother?
+How can a person think of killing his brother?

 Joseph is depicted by the Torah as a talebearer and an egocentric, arrogant, 17 year-old.
 We can imagine that he might have been quite annoying, but is that a reason to kill him?

 How do families become so toxic?
 In one study I saw, at least 27% of Americans are estranged from a member of their own family

 How do we reach a point at which the Jewish people becomes so fractious?